 TSN and RDS are premium channels that typically come with a pay TV package, and if you get them as part of your cable deal, you can log in with the details of your provider and get access to a La Liga live stream from the both network's websites.

-If you don't have cable, then you can subscribe to TSN or RDS on a streaming-only basis from just CA$4.99 a day or (much better value) $19.99 a month.
+If you don't have cable, then you can subscribe to TSN on a streaming-only basis via TSN Direct which starts at just CA$7.99 a day or (much better value) $19.99 a month or CA$199.90 if you commit to the service for a year.

 If you decide to subscribe or already have, remember you can take your favorite sports streaming service with you wherever you go - just try our No. 1 overall rated VPN 100% risk-free for 30-days (opens in new tab) and follow the instructions above.